Expl0dingBanana/Hubspace-Homeassistant/README.md

 devices may be supported with and developer time will be required to add new devices.

 ### Breaking Change:
+Configuration is done through the `Add Integrations` rather than configuration.yaml.

 Now supports services for capability not provided by the integration.
 See Services section below

 Thanks to @dloveall this release will automatically discover most devices.
 Specifying your friendlynames is still possible, but this now finds most models attached to your account.
 There may be some that are not auto discovered.